PROGRESS EVERY DAY

 It’s a good idea to wash your jeans on their own or with similar dark colours the first time you wear them and always turn them inside out.
 This minimizes abrasion and fading.

 Ditch the dryer and air dry instead if you can.
-Tumble dryers weaken the fabrics fibres.
+Tumble dryers weaken fabric fibres.
 Drying inside on a clothes rack or outside in the shade, this option again saves energy, avoids shrinkage and extends the life of your jeans.
 If you’re drying outside just turn them inside out to avoid fading.

 Use an eco friendly washing detergent sparingly.
 Harsh chemicals don’t belong on your clothes nor the environment so look for gentle products and preferably liquid over powder which can sometimes leave a residue.
 Don’t use bleach either.
 It’s not a friend of denim.